-The Festival marks the conclusion of the War of 1812 Commemoration.
-Mark your calendars Labor Day weekend for cricket, a wreath-laying ceremony, tug of war, boat tours, and more!
+The 2014 Festival marked the conclusion of the War of 1812 Commemoration, with cricket, a wreath-laying ceremony, tug of war, boat tours, and more!
 During the weekend, three special events will take place as part of the British Challenge -- members of the British Embassy taking on Alexandria in some friendly modern-day competition.
-Download the flyer for the full weekend schedule of events.

 Buy tickets to Historic Alexandria events?